techborder/wp/wp-content/themes/spasalon/readme.txt

 Do you enjoy this theme?
 Send your ideas - issues - on the theme forms .
 Thank you!

 ============================Change Log================================
+@Version : 1.4.1
+1.Added New Theme Health Centre in Options panel Page.
 @Version : 1.4
 1.Added More Styling for tables .
 @ Version: 1.3.9